HMS Victory: Baltic service

 After arriving in England, Moore was sent to Portugal in July, where he took command of the British forces there.
 After Moore's escape, Saumarez was freed of the need to remain in the Lieutenant-General's vicinity.
 Hitherto having only been able to send small squadrons under Hood or Keats, he was now able to move the bulk of his fleet into the Baltic Sea where he could aid the Swedes fighting in Finland and bring the Russian fleet to action if the chance occurred.
 Victory's progress was slow, the winds were unfavourable and extra care had to be taken manoeuvring such a large ship in shallow waters.
-She eventually made the Danish island of Mon on 25 July where she rendevouzed with Hood's ships.
+She eventually made the Danish island of Mon on 25 July where she rendezvoused with Hood's ships.
 Saumarez had a large subsidy on board that the British government had promised to the Swedish king, and on 31 July, sailed on to Stockholm.

 When Napoleon deposed the King of Spain in August and placed his brother on the throne there was widespread revolt.
 In Holstein, 12,000 Spanish troops under Marques de la Romana, refused to swear an oath of allegiance and appealed to the British for passage home.
 Victory was at Karlskrona on 4 August, while Saumarez paid a visit to heads of the dockyard and dined with the officers there.
 Seven days later he received a communication from King Gustav requesting British ships be sent to participate in a combined operation off the Hanko Peninsula, where the Swedish port was being held by the Russians.
 While waiting to be resupplied, another letter arrived, from which Saumarez learned that Romana's soldiers were awaiting evacuation and sailed instead to the Little Belt strait.
 A squadron under Keats had already begun the operation when Victory arrived off Funen on 18 August.
 After welcoming Romana on board, Victory's boats were launched to assist with the ferrying of his troops.
 Keats had requisitioned 60 Danish sloops which, in addition to his own ships, provided sufficient space for the 12,000 Spanish soldiers, the last of whom boarded on 21 August.